 My primary research interest is in the properties that emerge from the way information is structured.
 For example, different languages (formal or natural) vary in robustness to error, potential for ambiguity, expressiveness, and susceptibility to inference.

-I spent the summer improving my coding skills at Hacker School.
+I spent the summer of 2014 improving my coding skills at Hacker School.